Call Mon-Sun:

 • Reproductive system

 Although all systems have a unique function, if one falters, all other systems are affected.
-Once you incorporate body systems, a person can begin to understand that overall health is reliant on the health of all internal functions.
+Once you incorporate factors in relation to all body systems, a person can begin to understand that overall health is reliant on the health of all internal functions.
 This typically ensures that each system is functioning at the highest level by incorporating health practices that treat the body and mind as a singular system.
 In effect, this is total health required in order to feel well.

 Functional Medicine Success